Welcome to the MCS Health Office!

 The American Academy of Pediatrics recommends that school age children receive a complete health appraisal by their primary medical provider each year.
 Regular visits with a primary care provider promote continuity of care and ability to better track growth and development.
 Please contact the Health Office if you have any questions or concerns, or need help in obtaining the required health examination for your child.

 Communication between private and school health staff is important for safe and effective care at school.
 Your healthcare provider may not share health information with school health staff without your signed permission.
 Please talk to your providers about signing their consent form for the school at the time of your child’s appointment for the examination.

-- Distance and near acuity for all newly entering students and students in Pre-K or Kindergarten, Grades 1, 3, 5, 7, and 11.
+Hearing screenings are required for ALL students new to the district, in Pre-K or Kindergarten, Grades 1, 3, 5, 7, and 11.

-- Hearing screening for all newly entering students and students in Pre-K or Kindergarten, Grades 1, 3, 5, 7, and 11.
+Distance and Near vision screenings are required for ALL students new to the district, in Pre-K or Kindergarten, Grades 1, 3, 5, 7, and 11.

 Morristown Central School

 ~Students must be Healthy to be Educated, and Educated to be Healthy.~